Sales Transactions

 Cash Sales

-A basic sales transaction entered in SCIS, paid using one payment method is recorded on a cash sale transaction form.
+A basic sales transaction entered in SCIS, paid with one payment method is recorded on a cash sale transaction form.
 Administrators can view or edit cash sale transactions in NetSuite.
 Go to Transactions > Sales > Enter Cash Sales > List.

 Invoices